KangLin/RabbitRemoteControl/docs/Compile/macOS.md

 #### Compilation

-- Compile from the command-line
+- Compile from the command line
   - Not using vcpkg

         ~$ cd RabbitRemoteControl